Table of Contents

 Definition of Acute Otitis Media

-Acute otitis media is defined as the acute inflammation of the middle ear which is associated with symptoms and signs suggestive of inflammation.
+Acute otitis media is defined as the acute inflammation of the middle ear and is associated with symptoms and signs suggestive of inflammation.
 To differentiate between acute and chronic otitis media, the definition includes a maximum duration of three weeks of semiology to be considered as acute otitis media.

 Epidemiology of Acute Otitis Media